EleneLomi/Fertilisers_InFerGW4IVFHackathon_SpermMotility/README.md

 The K-Means algorithm begins by randomly setting the centers and then clustering all the data by assigning them to the nearest center based on some norm.
 Subsequently, it recalculates the centers so that the new center is precisely at the mean of all points within that group.
 Then, it re-clusters all the points based on these centers, and so forth.
 This process is repeated until convergence is achieved, i.e., when the recomputation of centers does not change the clustering of points.

 The K-Medoids algorithm is utilized when the norm used for classifying points does not allow for a mean to be computed.
-This scenario arises with the Dynamic Time Warping algorithm, where defining a time series that is exactly in between two time series is not possible.
+This scenario arises with the DTW algorithm, where defining a time series that is exactly in between two time series is not possible.
 In such cases, the center is taken to be the element in the group that is closest to all other elements, serving as an approximation to the mean in the K-Means algorithm.
 The rest of the algorithm is similar.

 ## Mixture of Experts